Shineii86/InstaUserCheckBot/README.md

    - If `"feedback_required"` appears → rate‑limited (retry with proxy/delay).
    - Otherwise → **available**.
 4. **Notification & Save** – Available usernames trigger a Telegram message and are saved to `available_usernames.txt`.
-5. **Loop** – The process continues until you stop it or the maximum attempt count is reached.
+5. **Loop** – The process continues until a stop condition is met (manual interruption, attempt limit, or hit limit).

 ---